MaselLab/NonStationaryMatrix/README.txt

 The relevant scripts can be found in the associated folders (e.g. the "RAxML_scripts" folder contains raxml_parallel.R).

 Several extra scripts are in the main directory.
 For what these do, please refer to the header for each script.

+TO DO LIST:
+Add a script/lines of code to exclude methionines at the start of the amino acid sequence.
+We should not be inferring anything about the first methionine of the protein, and currently there is no check to see if the first amino acid of an alignment is the first metnionine of a sequence.